SeguelLab/tutorial-sicss/README.md

 This material is part of a research and teaching initiative affiliated with [Toronto Metropolitan University].
 Please cite appropriately if you use or modify these materials.

-👨‍🏫 Authors: Pedro Seguel, Artin Majd, Tharu Yakkala Arachchilage Don
+👨‍🏫 Authors: Pedro Seguel, Artin Majd, Tharu Yakkala Arachchilage Don, Afeef Shaikh

 ---